 The study of the universe that we are part of has caught the imagination of humanity since the first civilisations emerged.
 Besides medical sciences, astronomy is the scientific subject that catches the greatest interest in the public and in media.
 Astronomy research and education at the University of Oslo started at the dawn of the University’s history, when Christopher Hansteen in 1814 took up his professorship in applied mathematics and astronomy.
 In 1833, he opened Oslo University Observatory as the first permanent building of the University of Oslo.
 In 1934, Svein Rosseland moved astronomy and astrophysics to the Blindern campus, where, based on a generous grant from the Rockefeller Foundation, the Institute of Theoretical Astrophysics was founded.
 The Oslo Analyzer, the world’s largest mechanical computer, was in use from 1938 in the basement of the Institute’s building, from 1994 appropriately named the Svein Rosseland building.

 At the start of this decade, in 2021, the Institute of Theoretical Astrophysics has 81 employees (full time equivalents), including 30 doctoral students.
-The Institute also has 24 master’s students on the programmes “Astronomy” and “Computational Sciences/Astrophysics” and contributes courses that are part of the bachelor programme “Physics and astronomy”.
+The Institute also has 24 master’s students on the programmes “Astronomy” and “Computational Sciences/Astrophysics” and contributes courses that are part of the bachelor programme “Physics and Astronomy”.
 In 2011, the Institute had 44 employees, so the growth, mostly funded by external funding, especially from the Research Council of Norway, the European Union and the European Space Agency, has been substantial.

 At the start of the decade, the Institute has two sections, one for Solar physics and one for Cosmology and extragalactic astrophysics.
 The Solar physics section is in the period 2017 – 2027 the Research Council of Norway’s Centre of Excellence “Rosseland Centre for Solar Physics – RoCS”.
 Counter to the Institute’s historic name, both sections are heavily involved in both observational and theoretical research.
 Observational data are obtained from international space missions and ground observatories, while the theoretical studies are based on huge numerical simulations.
 Analysis of the observational data as well as the numerical simulations require extensive IT infrastructures locally, nationally and internationally.
 The Institute is Norway’s largest single user of the national HPC infrastructures.